-- 1. Any physical, mental, verbal act, or expression through electronic means that intentionally embarrasses, threatens harms or harasses any person or group on the basis of race, ethnicity, religion, gender, or sexual orientation. - Possession, storage, use, or distribution of fireworks, explosives, weapons, ammunition, or any other substance or device designed to harm or incapacitate is prohibited on College premises or while attending a College sponsored activity. - 3.
+- 1. Any physical, mental, verbal act, or expression through electronic means that intentionally embarrasses, threatens harms or harasses any person or group on the basis of race, ethnicity, religion, gender, or sexual orientation. - 2.
+Possession, storage, use, or distribution of fireworks, explosives, weapons, ammunition, or any other substance or device designed to harm or incapacitate is prohibited on College premises or while attending a College sponsored activity. - 3.
 Destruction or abuse of a fire alarm, extinguisher, or other safety device anywhere on college premises or making a false report concerning a fire, bomb, or other emergency. - 4.
 Furnishing of false information to the College, forgery, unauthorized alteration or the unauthorized use of any College document or instrument of identification. - 5.
 Unsolicited, deliberate or repeated sexual flirtations, advances or propositions, the display of sexually suggestive pictures or objects, and/or offensive or abusive physical contact of a sexual nature. - 6.
 Unauthorized use of computer hardware or software. - 7.
-Unauthorized possession, use or the abuse, destruction, or theft of property of the College or any of its members or quests. - 8.
+Unauthorized possession, use or the abuse, destruction, or theft of property of the College or any of its members or guests. - 8.
 Failure to comply with the direction of College officials acting in performance of their duties. - 9.
 Failure to properly meet financial responsibilities to the College, including, but not limited to, knowingly passing a worthless check or money order in payment to the College. - 10.
 Participating in or inciting a riot or any unauthorized or disorderly assembly. - 11.
-Gambling, conducting or holding a raffle or lottery on college premises or at any College function except in cases of specific approval by the Dean of Student Services. - 12.
+Gambling, conducting or holding a raffle or lottery on college premises or at any College function except in cases of specific approval by the VP Student Services and/or the Dean of Student Services. - 12.
 Unacceptable standards of common decency in mode of dress. - 13.
 Use of smokeless tobacco on all College premises or smoking of tobacco products in other than designated smoking areas. - 14.
 Self-inflicted harm or the intent to physically harm others. - 15.
 Any intentional, knowing, or reckless act occurring on or off College premises that endangers the mental or physical health or safety of a student for the purpose of, or resulting from being initiated into or affiliating with any recognized or non-recognized organization, despite an individuals "willing" participation. - 16.
 Selling, peddling or soliciting with literature on campus except in cases of specific approval by the Dean of Student Services. - 17.
-Forcing, threatening to force, coercing, or deceiving another to engage in sexual activity, or engaging in sexual activity with another knowing that the activity is offensive to that person or that the person is unable to assess the nature of or control their own conduct. - 18.
-Violation of federal, state, or local law when in the judgment of College officials, the violation represents a potential threat to the safety or security of the College community. - 19.
-Inappropriate and/or disruptive use of cell phone. - 20.
-Violence (or threat of violence) Against a Fellow Student: physical abuse of any person (including dating violence, domestic violence or sexual violence) on Vernon College premises or college-supervised functions, including physical actions which threaten or endanger the health or safety of any such persons.
-This includes physical actions which threaten or
+Forcing, threatening to force, coercing, or deceiving another to engage in sexual activity, or engaging in sexual activity with another knowing that the activity is offensive to that person or that the person is unable to assess the nature of or control their own conduct.